reimagined/resolve/docs/tutorial/lesson-1.md

+---
+id: lesson-1
+title: Lesson 1 - Create a New reSolve Application
+---

 # Lesson 1 - Create a New reSolve Application

 You can create a new reSolve app using the create-resolve-app utility available on **npm**: